PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 #### Growing Calendar
 Shows when to **Start Inside** (start growing seeds indoors), when to **Transplant** (plant already-growing plants outdoors), and when to **Start Outside** (plant seeds directly outdoors), based on your [**frost date settings**](../../getting-started/frost-dates)

 {{< alert icon="🌴" context="info" text="If you don't have frost or freezing temperatures in your area, ignore the Growing Calendar dates.
-Plant cool season crops in your cooler season and plant heat-loving crops in your warmer season." />}}
+See our post [Growing Veggies in Subtropical and Tropical climates](https://blog.planter.garden/posts/growing-veggies-in-subtropical-and-tropical-climates/) to learn about growing in warmer areas of the world!" />}}

 - If the plant is typically grown by planting seeds directly outdoors, only the **Start Inside** dates will show